rackerlabs/support-how-to/content/how-to/managed-operations/reasons-to-use-an-sql-database/index.md

 Many businesses use both relational databases and non-relational databases.
-While NoSQL databases are gaining popularity due to their speed and scalability, highly structured SQL databases might be preferable in certain cases.
+While NoSQL databases are gaining popularity due to their speed and scalability, you might prefer highly structured SQL databases in certain cases.

 ### Prerequisite

-For an introduction to relational databases and NoSQL databases, see [Types of databases](/support/how-to/types-of-databases/)
+For an introduction to relational databases and NoSQL databases, see [Types of databases](/support/how-to/types-of-databases/).

-### Understand when a SQL database might be preferable
+### Understand when to choose a SQL database

 You might choose an SQL database for the following reasons: